 Score Minimum requirements for scores Α All bank and cash balances are consolidated on a daily basis. В All bank and cash balances are consolidated on a weekly basis. С Most cash balances are consolidated on a monthly basis.
 D Performance is less than required for a C score.

-Time period Coverage Data requirements/calculation Data sources At the time of the assessment. e of the Treasure balance essment. • Number which b by the T • Frequer Number of bank accounts managed by the Treasury and other budgetary units, and their balance.
-Treasury.Budgetary units.
-Number of accounts included in the TSA for which balances are calculated and consolidated by the Treasury.
-Central bank. • Frequency of the consolidation of bank account balances.
+Time period Coverage Data requirements/calculation Data sources At the time of the Treasury.Budgetary units. assessment. • Central bank. • Frequency of the consolidation of bank account balances.